 Salena is the author of poetry collections ‘Under The Pier’ (Nasty Little Press) and ‘Fishing In The Aftermath’ (Burning Eye), literary memoir ‘Springfield Road’ (Unbound) and ‘The Good Immigrant’ essay ‘Shade’.

 Her latest publication is ‘Pessimism Is For Lightweights: 13 Pieces of Courage and Resistance’ on Rough Trade Books.
-This is set to be accompanied by an EP on N&T and a 2019 spring tour.
+She is also releasing a ‘Live at Byline Festival EP‘ on National Poetry Day 2018.